 Saint Luke's Manor

 Saint Luke’s Hospital is a National Historic Register building located in the Buckeye-Shaker Heights area of Cleveland.
 Built in 1927 and shuttered in 1999, it was purchased by Neighborhood Progress in 2006 with the intent of conversion to residential units.
-WRT worked with Pennrose Properties, Neighborhood Progress, the Ohio Housing Finance Agency, and the Ohio State Historic Preservation Office to design a mixed-use building with 137 affordable senior apartment units, office space for non-profit and service organizations, and the historic rehabilitation of an existing 400-seat auditorium for community use.
+WRT worked with Pennrose Properties, Neighborhood Progress, the Ohio Housing Finance Agency, and the Ohio State Historic Preservation Office to design 139 affordable senior apartment units.

 Once a symbol of urban blight, a renovated Saint Luke’s is the centerpiece of a community revitalization effort in the Buckeye-Shaker neighborhood.
-The adaptive reuse of the 300,000+ SF building gave it new purpose with only very minimal changes to the original structure.
-The building is designed to achieve a minimum LEED Silver certification.
+The adaptive reuse of the 300,000+ SF building changed 100% of the program with only minimal changes to the original structure.
+The renovated building has achieved a LEED NC Gold certification and contributed to the neighborhood plan's LEED ND Silver pre-certification.
+The renovated units and public spaces meet the accessibility requirements of UFAS and Fair Housing and are compliant with OHFA's Universal Design requirements.

 LEED Gold Certified